-Node.js is powering the applications of high-profile companies such as Uber, Netflix, LinkedIn, Trello, Medium, Groupon etc and has become the go-to platform for startups and tech companies around the world for developing Web-APIS, network applications, social media applications, real-time chat based applications and desktop applications.
+Node.js is powering the applications of high-profile companies such as Uber, Netflix, LinkedIn, Trello, Medium, Groupon etc and has become the go-to platform for startups and tech companies around the world for developing Web-APIS, network applications, social media applications, real-time chat based applications, and desktop applications.

 As Node.js is evolving, we can hope that this limitation will be resolved soon.
-A start has already been made in this direction by introducing the concept of worker threads in 10.5.0 release as an experimental feature.
+A start has already been made in this direction by introducing the concept of worker threads in the 10.5.0 release as an experimental feature.

 Jellyfish Technologies is one of the early adopters of Node.js.
 We started application development in Node.js in 2011.
 We have developed numerous Node.js applications using Express.js, Sails.js, and Electron frameworks.
 These apps belong to diverse domains such as social media, micro-finance, sports & leisure, e-commerce, productivity, fitness etc.